Red Flags in Dating: When to Trust Your Gut Feeling

 Why Your Gut Speaks Before Your Mind Does

 Your intuition isn’t some mystical thing you either have or don’t.
 It’s real.
 It’s knowing.
-Neuroscientist Antonio Damasio discovered something that science only recently confirmed: your body picks up on things your conscious mind hasn’t caught up with yet.
-Before you’ve thought a single coherent thought, something in you already knows.
+Neuroscientist Antonio Damasio’s somatic marker hypothesis, first published in his 1994 book Descartes’ Error: Emotion, Reason, and the Human Brain, demonstrated that the body creates physical markers linked to emotional outcomes.
+Before you’ve formed a single conscious thought, your nervous system has already registered what’s happening and sent a signal.
 A micro-expression that flickers across his face, the tone that shifts when you ask a certain question, the way his words say one thing but his energy says another: your whole being is sensing all of it, registering it, holding it.

 Five Red Flags Your Intuition Is Trying to Show You